Introduction: Preparing for a Euphonium or Baritone Audition

 Mock Auditions

 Schedule mock auditions with a teacher or supportive peers.
 Recreate the conditions: enter a room, state your name and piece, play without stopping, and accept feedback.
-Do this multiple times leading up to the real audition to lower the novelty of the situation.
+Do this multiple times in the weeks leading up to the real audition to lower the novelty of the situation.
+Each mock audition is a free opportunity to learn what breaks down under pressure and to fix it before the real event.

 Maintaining Your Instrument and Physical Health

-A well-functioning instrument and a healthy body are non-negotiable for an audition.
+A well-functioning instrument and a healthy body are non-negotiable for a successful audition.
+Overlooking either of these areas can undo weeks of careful preparation.

 Instrument Care

-Before each practice session, check valve oil, slide grease, and look for dents or leaks.
+Before each practice session, check valve oil, slide grease, and look for dents or leaks that might affect response.
 Clean your euphonium or baritone regularly with a snake brush and warm water.
-If you haven’t had a professional servicing in the last six months, schedule a tune-up.
-A responsive instrument allows you to focus on music, not mechanics.
+If you have not had a professional servicing in the last six months, schedule a tune-up.
+A responsive instrument allows you to focus on music rather than mechanical issues.
+A small leak or sticky valve can become a major distraction during a performance.

 Ergonomics and Posture

-Sit forward on the edge of a firm chair, back straight, feet flat.
-Avoid slouching, which restricts airflow.
-Hold the instrument at a comfortable angle, supporting it with your left hand and using the right hand for valves.
+Sit forward on the edge of a firm chair, back straight, feet flat on the floor.
+Avoid slouching, which restricts airflow and compresses your diaphragm.
+Hold the instrument at a comfortable angle, supporting it with your left hand and using your right hand for the valves.
 Take breaks every 20–30 minutes to stretch your shoulders, neck, and wrists.
+Good posture is not just about comfort—it directly affects your breath support and tone production.

 Physical Conditioning